lightning/bolts/02-peer-protocol.md

 A receiving node:
   - once all pending updates are applied:
-    - if `signature` is not valid for its local commitment transaction:
+    - if `signature` is not valid for its local commitment transaction OR non-compliant with LOW-S-standard rule <sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
       - MUST fail the channel.
     - if `num_htlcs` is not equal to the number of HTLC outputs in the local commitment transaction:
       - MUST fail the channel.
-  - if any `htlc_signature` is not valid for the corresponding HTLC transaction:
+  - if any `htlc_signature` is not valid for the corresponding HTLC transaction OR non-compliant with LOW-S-standard rule <sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
     - MUST fail the channel.
   - MUST respond with a `revoke_and_ack` message.